t-asano/tinyviewplus/README_en.md

 # Tiny View Plus

-Tiny View Plus is an application to display FPV video easily by using receivers compatible with UVC.
-Up to 4 receivers can be connected.
-It is implemented using openFrameworks and it operates at high speed.
+Tiny View Plus is an application to display FPV video easily with USB receivers.
+Up to 4 receivers(\*) can be connected.

 ![tinyviewplus](docs/overview.jpg)

+<font color="crimson">(\*) On Windows, it is impossible to connect multiple receivers to the USB hub.
+Please connect only one receiver to each USB port built in PC.</font>

 ## Environment